FAC7/READMEs/week5/Redis-Best-Practice/redis-persistence.md

 * **Durability**: is the property which **guarantees that transactions that have committed will survive permanently**.
 For example, if a flight booking reports that a seat has successfully been booked, then the seat will remain booked even if the system crashes.

-However, fear not: Redis offers two ways to ensure that data is regularly made 'safe', so that it is not lost in case of a failure.
+However, fear not: Redis offers two 'persistence options' - ways to ensure that data is regularly made 'safe', so that it is not lost in case of a failure.

 ### 1. RDB Snapshotting
 This produces 'point-in-time snapshots' of the dataset when certain conditions are met.
 These conditions can be set by the user.
 E.g. the user can tell Redis to take a snapshot either if the last snapshot was more than 2 minutes ago, or if there are at least 100 new writes.